-- Windows 11 preview reveals that Skype has been replaced by Microsoft Teams, and this dropped like a bombshell for fans.
+- When it comes to Windows 11, Skype has been replaced by Microsoft Teams, and this dropped like a bombshell for fans.

 - Skype is no longer integrated into Windows by default, and users are wondering what to do next.

 - Although another communication platform is available, you can still access your favorite app.